Troubleshooting Windows 7, 8 & 10

 - Windows 7: Start - Control Panel - Network and Sharing Center - Change adapter settings.
 Right click on Wireless connection, Properties, ensure there is an entry for TCP/IP (IPv4) and that it is checked.
 Select that entry - Properties, and ensure 'Obtain an IP address automatically' is selected.
 Same for 'Obtain DNS server address automatically'.

 - Windows 8: Choose your network connection, click right mouse button, click Properties.
 Click Internet Protocol Version 4 (TCP/IPv4), and then click Properties.
-Follow step 2 above and check that it is set to obtain an IP address automatically' is selected.
+Ensure 'Obtain an IP address automatically' is selected.
 Same for 'Obtain DNS server address automatically'.

 - Another possible solution: Open command prompt (Start menu - type 'command' and right click on 'Command Prompt' and choose 'Run as administrator') and type the command 'ipconfig /flushdns' (no quotes).
 Restart your PC after doing this.

 - Microsoft states that the following command might help resolve Windows 8 Internet connection issues.
 As in 4 above open command prompt as administrator and type: 'netsh int ip reset' (no quotes).
 Then restart your computer.